Spicy Oriental Perfume vs Woody Perfume: Which Scent Style Fits You Better?

 Perfume wins for most shoppers, and perfume mist is the stronger first buy when one bottle has to cover the whole fragrance job.

 Fragrance mist wins for most shoppers, and fragrance mist gives a cleaner, more polished scent than body mist.
-If the goal is the lightest.

 Fragrance mist wins for most shoppers because fragrance mist gives a cleaner, more wearable scent trail than body splash.